 The licensing authority and police may arrange a joint interview with a prospective personal licence holder(s) to discuss the circumstances surrounding their conviction(s).
 Ultimately, the police may be minded to object to the grant of the personal licence.
 In these circumstances, the applicant is entitled to a hearing before the licensing sub-committee.
 The application will be refused, based on the police's objection, if the licensing authority considers it appropriate for the crime prevention objective to do so.

-Wiltshire licensing authority will be the 'relevant licensing authority' for all ten year personal licences issued for the duration of that period, regardless of the subsequent place of residence of the holder.
+Wiltshire licensing authority will be the 'relevant licensing authority' for all personal licences, regardless of the subsequent place of residence of the holder.
 It will maintain all notified changes of address on its database.